Read-Lab-UCI/DNA-methylation-kinetics-correlation/README.md

 ### Data

-Inferred kinetic rates of DNA methylation maintenance: The kinetic rates files are stored at  https://drive.google.com/drive/folders/1xJ8E6BY1ar4jIcYk62x4wjvA56LjLWyE?usp=sharing
+Inferred kinetic rates of DNA methylation maintenance: The kinetic rates used in the paper are stored at Google Drive https://drive.google.com/drive/folders/1xJ8E6BY1ar4jIcYk62x4wjvA56LjLWyE?usp=sharing